 Directed by John Lafia Written by Don Mancini

-We begin where having left off and rebuilding Chucky.
-Scraping away and removing the eyeballs, it’s as though the first movie never even occurred!
-A limo pulls up to the Good Guy doll’s factory where we see Mattson (Greg Germann) explaining the current location of the boy, Andy, who had hurt their business rather badly with his claims of a killer doll.
-No worries however since the factory is up and running once again and they have rebuilt the same exact doll from head to toe…to prove a point?
-Why…just why?
-Sullivan (Peter Haskell) would like to see the doll personally and it’s upon the entering of the eyes that an electric charge is able to bring back Charles Lee Ray and he claims his first victim effortlessly.
+We begin with rebuilding Chucky.
+Scraping away and removing his eyeballs; almost as though the first film never even occurred.
+A limo pulls up to the Good Guy doll’s factory where we see Mattson (Greg Germann) explaining the current location of the boy (Andy) who had hurt their business rather badly with claims of being a killer doll.
+No worries however since the factory would be up and running once again, planning to rebuild the exact same doll from head to toe to prove a point.
+Why…just, why?
+Sullivan (Peter Haskell) wanting to see the doll personally and it’s upon the entering of the eyes that an electric charge is able to bring back Charles Lee Ray and he claims his first victim effortlessly.
 We pick up back with Andy (Vincent) who had been placed in foster care and was speaking with a psychiatrist, discussing his “bad dreams.”
 Suggested speaking about them which should in turn, make them go away.
 Regulars around children, Joanne (Jenny Agutter) and Phil Simpson (Gerrit Graham) “offer” to foster the child while his mother made a recovery from the trauma caused the previous year.
 Phil separately showing obvious discern for the situation, unsure if being qualified to take care of such a disturbed child.

 Taken home and introduced to the Simpson’s foster daughter Kyle, (Christine Elise) he’s then shown to his room.
 While rummaging around in the closet a Good Guy doll falls on him as Joanne apologizes for not remembering and getting rid of the doll immediately.
 Chucky adds to his death toll by making Mattson his next victim and finding his way to the Simpson’s house after looking through files and getting the address.
 Wasting little time in getting rid of the previous Good Guy doll and burying him in the yard, underneath the swing.
 Phil is upset the next day concerning a broken statue both Kyle and Andy are grounded until someone fessed up, fingers pointed at Andy.
 He exchanges in conversation with Kyle while Phil discusses with Joanne how maybe offering to take him was a bad idea.
 Andy later finding the Good Guy doll, checking the back to ensure batteries were included this time around.
 Later that night, awoken to his arms and legs tied to the bed with Chucky hovering above with the offer of a new game called “Hide the soul.”
 Interrupted by the parents who assume Kyle was responsible having found her in Andy’s room who was simply trying to help.
 Phil’s solution being to simply throw the doll down to the basement and reiterate how it was only a doll.
 But couldn’t you entertain the child and throw away for good for his sake?
 Just saying.